abhayuvi/abhayuvi/README.md

 ### Hi there 👋

-I'm Yuvraj from India .
+I'm Yuvraj .

-currently a student of B-tech computer science and engineering with artificial intelligence and machine learning.
+About of graduate in B-tech computer science and engineering with artificial intelligence and machine learning this summer.

-I'm more into ai driven tools and projects.
+# DEV